If You're Just Getting Started Around Dirt Bikes...

 There's nothing like seeing someone whom hasn't ridden much (if any) run out and buy one of the baddest, meanest dirt bikes and take it to the track thinking they're an instant star only to find themselves getting wadded up.

-If you're new to dirt bikes (you don't even have to admit it), do us all a favor and take a trip by the page regarding dirt bike safety to make sure you have all the proper safety equipment, as well as picking up on a few tips while you're over there that should keep you relatively safe until you figure out that a 100 foot triple is not quite as easy to clear as it looks on Fuel TV, EXPN, SPEED or whatever you've been watching.
+If you're new to dirt bikes (you don't even have to admit it), do us all a favor and take a trip by the page regarding dirt bike safety to make sure you have all the proper safety equipment, as well as picking up on a few tips while you're over there that should keep you relatively safe until you figure out that a 100 foot triple is not quite as easy to clear as it looks on TV.

 Expert Advice Regarding Any Used Dirt Bike